 Python.
 But from a statistical point of view, the type of the

 size column is ordered categorical data (ordinal data).
-We talk more about this specific distinction in the Exploratory Data Analysis chapter.
+We talk more about this specific distinction in Exploratory Data Analysis.

 In this chapter, we introduce common dataframe operations using